 Over time, you can increase your rank within the Village by completing tasks.
 You can see your current rank inside the Blueprint, and how to reach the next one.
-You’ll start out as a Peasant, and becoming a Merchant requires you to have an average of 20 Hearts, build a Big House and a Storage Building.
+You’ll start as a Peasant, and becoming a Merchant requires you to have an average of 20 Hearts, and build a Big House and a Storage Building.
 After

 As you rank up, new Rules can be introduced to the Village, with the first being Taxes at the Merchant Rank.
-With Taxes implemented, you’ll see items slowly be added to the Storage Building by Villagers.
+With Taxes implemented, you’ll see items slowly added to the Storage Building by Villagers.

 Once you reach the Noble Rank, you can introduce a Birth Limit, to slow down or increase population growth.
 And later on, a Marriage Limit to reduce the number of marriages that are happening.